codefruit/qml-weather-app/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## qml-weather-app

 [![Product Name Screen Shot][screenshot]](https://example.com)

-The "qml-weather-app" is a modern and responsive weather application developed using Qt Quick and leveraging data from the OpenWeatherMap API.
+The `qml-weather-app` is a modern and responsive weather application developed using Qt Quick and leveraging data from the OpenWeatherMap API.
 The primary goal of this project was to create a modern, responsive user interface using Qt Quick Controls.

 ### Features
 - Current weather display